antonmi/ALF/README.md

 #### ALF is NOT a general-purpose "language", so implementing a complex domain logic with it might be questionable (although it is possible).

 #### ALF is a successor of the [Flowex](https://github.com/antonmi/flowex) project.
 Check it's [README](https://github.com/antonmi/flowex#readme) to get the general idea.
-ALF adds conditional branching, packet cloning, goto statement, decomposer/recomposer and other functionalities.
+ALF adds conditional branching, packet cloning, goto statement and other functionalities.
 Therefore, one can create application trees (graphs) of arbitrary complexity.

 ### Something to read and watch